Lord-of-Bugs/LLaVA-XRay-Vision/index.md

 ## Methods

 - About 100K Chest Radiographs and their text reports from UCSD Health
+  - Among which, about 97000 images are used to fine-tune the model, and about 2000 images are reserved as the test set.
 - Fine-tuned a Large Language Model (LLM) with vision capabilities instead of training both a vision CNN tower and a LLM from scratch
 - Using Large Language and Vision Assistant v1.5 (LLaVA)[1][2][3] as the base model which is based on Vicuna 13B v1.5 and CLIP ViT-L/14 visual encoder
 - Input is an X-ray and then a prompt that may include information about the previous clinical history and additional patient context.